illusori/space-engineers-zi-bar-charts/README.md

 show_scale | true | Should the scale (max Y point) be displayed in the bottom border? title | chart name | Title to display for the chart. unit | varies | Unit to use for display.
-(Note: Doesn't change chart scaling, just the unit label.)
+(Note: Doesn't change chart scaling, just the unit label.) bars | 30 | Number of bars to display in the chart.
+Max is 100. warn_above | Not Set | If set, colour bars with value higher than this in red.
+Bars below will be green. warn_below | Not Set | If set, colour bars with value lower than this in red.
+Bars above will be green.

 FIXME: (not currently true) The scale is automatically set by some heuristics that sorta make sense and seem to work for me.